Northern Advisory Council

 Wade Garrett - Wade is the Director of Public Policy for the Utah Farm Bureau.
 Garrett is the former State Director for Congressman Jason Chaffetz.
 Wade grew up in Juab County on his family’s cattle ranch, where he’s been an official partner of the farm since 1992.
 The family raises 400 mother cows and maintains a small feedlot in addition to farming 1,200 acres of grains and forage crops.
 Garrett has degrees from Snow College and Utah State University.

-• Hold fact-finding meetings at targeted locations to gain a better on-the-ground perspective
+• Hold fact-finding meetings at targeted locations to gain better on-the-ground perspectives on water supply and use issues

 • Collaborate more with the other advisory councils